 With the 22nd Boeing 787 in final body join, the company has put the brakes on further large assembly deliveries to the aircraft’s integration plant in Everett, Wash., as its supply chain struggles with airframe—not systems—parts shortages.
 Boeing is not identifying specific bottlenecks, but the delays appear to be centered in its own North Charleston, S.C., facility.
 Two factors seem to be at work: engineering changes instituted with Aircraft 20, which are a standard part of the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing To 787 Suppliers: Hold Off".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing To 787 Suppliers: Hold Off".